 The On Taking Pictures podcast is a weekly photography podcast.
 It’s brought to you by Jeffery Saddoris and Bill Wadman.
 Jeffery is a photography educator and writer, and Bill is a portrait photographer.

-Between them, they make one of the best and top podcasts of 2018.
+Between them, they make one of the best and top podcasts of 2020.
 Together they take on art, science and the philosophy behind photography.
-They talk shop well, and keep it upbeat.
+They talk well and keep it upbeat.

 These photography tutorials, looking at the photography business idea, are available on iTunes.

-The History of Photography is for those looking for, well, the history of photography.
+The History of Photography is for those who want to learn more about the evolution of photography.
 This podcast by Jeff Curto is my favourite of the photography podcasts.
 It has been discontinued in 2015 but the episodes stay relevant.

 Jeff Curto is a professor of photography, so there is no one better to give you this information.
 He covers different eras.
-And he even focuses on those prominent photographers you want to know about.
+He even focuses on those prominent photographers you want to know about.

-The best thing I find is that the podcasts can play in the background.
-But if you have attention, you can see a youtube version of the same information.
+The best thing I find is that podcasts can play in the background.
+But if you have time, you can see a YouTube version of the same information.
 This is a clever way to feed us photographers information.

-These photography tutorials, covering professional photographers is available on iTunes.
+These photography tutorials, covering professional photographers are available on iTunes.